HomeWHENWhen Would Koch's Postulates Be Utilized

 Biore strips were placed individually in lysis buffer from which DNA was directly isolated.
 From each subject, ~400 16S rRNA clones were sequenced with 87% matching P. acnes.
 No difference was observed in the relative abundance of P. acnes between acne and normal cohorts.
 Fitz-Gibbons et al. assigned each 16S rRNA clone to a strain type based on single nucleotide variants and calculated the prevalence of each P. acnes strain in acne and normal cohorts.
 Of the ten most common strain types, the authors found that 3 were evenly distributed between the two cohorts, 6 were more often found in acne patients and 1 was associated with normal skin.

-Refer to more articles: Does Spotify Notify When You Like Someone's Playlist
+Refer to more articles: What To Do When You Turn 21

 The full-length 16S rRNA gene is ~1500 base pairs and many of these strain types differed from each other by only 1 bp, so the authors next explored whether these small changes represent lineages at the full genome level.
 66 P. acnes genomes, representing multiple isolates from many of the major strain types, were fully sequenced.
 Isolates from the same strain clustered together in the phylogenetic tree based on the full genome sequence, suggesting that 16S rRNA sequences do reflect the evolutionary history of P. acnes lineages.
 The genomes of acne-enriched strains selectively harbor a plasmid and two chromosomal regions that contain genes possibly involved in virulence, adhesion to epithelial tissues or induction of human immune response.